Our tours / Morocco

 Trip price includes

-• 13 breakfasts, 10 dinners and 2 lunches (one home-cooked meal, one cooking experience)
+• 14 breakfasts, 11 dinners and 3 lunches (two home-cooked meals and one cooking experience)

 • all visits and transfers as per itinerary